Miss New Jersey's Teen

 The Miss New Jersey's Teen competition is the pageant that selects the representative for the U.S. state of New Jersey in the Miss America's Teen pageant.

-Ashley Greco of Waldwick was crowned Miss New Jersey's Outstanding Teen on June 18, 2023 at the Resorts Casino Hotel in Atlantic City, New Jersey.
-She will compete in the Miss America's Teen 2024 pageant in January 2024.
+Natalie Troyer-Kulstad of Ridgewood was crowned Miss New Jersey's Teen on June 20, 2026, at the Ocean City Music Pier in Ocean City, New Jersey.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.